dguncb/light-config-server/README.md

 ### Config Value data format

-The config value will be save into database (NoSql DB or RDBMS DB).
+The config value will be save into data store (NoSql DB or RDBMS DB).
 The config value will have two type entries:

 -- Service specific config value(identify by service Id)